flowchain/node-p2p-chord/README.md

 [![](https://travis-ci.org/jollen/node-p2p-chord.svg?branch=master)](https://travis-ci.org/jollen/node-p2p-chord)

-*node-p2p-chord* is a light-weight Chord protocol and algorithm implementation in Node.js for a peer-to-peer distributed hash table over WebSocket.
-It's a side project of [flowchain](https://github.com/flowchain).
+*node-p2p-chord* is a light weight Chord protocol and algorithm library in JavaScript for a peer-to-peer distributed hash table (DHT).
+It is a sub-project of [WoT.City](https://wotcity.com) and the underlying component of [WoT.City](https://wotcity.com) software framework.
+The technical details can be found at [WoT.City white paper](https://wotcity.com/WoTCity-WhitePaper.pdf).

-This project aims to help building the P2P IoT networks in more simplicity way.

 ## Usage